justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   visible even if persistence fetches fail.
 Mirror entries are cleared by `clearKVStore()` and are subject to the browser's ~5–10 MB quota; large corpus uploads should therefore be chunked conservatively.
+- The mirror now stores sync metadata (`lastUpdatedAt`, `lastSyncedAt`) so the hook can detect unsynchronised writes.
+If hydration returns an empty payload while the mirror reports pending changes, `useKV` skips the server data, replays the mirror payload back to the persistence API, and keeps the UI in sync.
+Inspect `tests/hooks/useKV.test.tsx` (`keeps mirrored values when pending sync metadata exists...`) or `tests/components/app.knowledge-sync.test.tsx` for regression coverage.
 - When investigating suspected regressions, reproduce the offline scenario by mocking `fetchPersistedValue` to resolve `undefined` and verify that previously added entries remain visible.